ucldc/ucldc-docs/docs/dams/metadata-model.md

   <br/>Robinson family
 </div>

-<a class="label">Publication Information</a> - Publication statements and/or names of persons, families, or organizations responsible for publishing the resource.
+<a class="label" id="PublicationInformation">Publication Information</a> - Publication statements and/or names of persons, families, or organizations responsible for publishing the resource.

 <div class="example">
   <u>Example:</u>